Do wellbeing initiatives make a difference?

 Instead, he highlights the importance of prioritising structural working practices, improving the quality of managers, and encouraging psychological safety.

-From my years of experience across HR, mental health, and workplace behaviour consultancy; I have seen firsthand how talking about mental health, reducing its stigma and raising awareness around the symptoms of conditions like anxiety and burnout, as well as what helps alleviate them, in turn raises the rates of people seeking help.
+From my years of experience across HR, mental health, and workplace behaviour consultancy; I have seen firsthand how talking about poor mental health, reducing its stigma and raising awareness around the symptoms of conditions like anxiety and burnout, as well as what helps alleviate them, in turn raises the rates of people seeking help.

 For example, after a programme of our mental health awareness sessions for a global food brand, the usage of their Employee Assistance Programme saw an uplift of 50%, as awareness grew and staff felt comfortable seeking help for themselves and others.